 - Special teacher skills required.

-- Can be difficult for some students.
+- It can be difficult for some students.

-- Focuses on students' personal demands.
+- It focuses on students' personal demands.

 3. High tech